-Their major fundraisers include a Chinese Auction held every spring, yard sales, comedy shows and other events.
-For more information (or to donate an auction item) please contact co-founders Cliff Miller & Patricia Summers either by phone (631-567-9493); by email (email@example.com
+Their major fundraiser Is a Chinese Auction held every spring, as well as other events throughout the year.
+For more information (or to donate an item) please contact co-founders Cliff Miller & Patricia Summers either by phone (631-567-9493); by email (email@example.com

 ) or by mail (Friends of America's VetDogs, c/o Cliff Miller, PO Box 18, Bohemia, NY 11716-0018).
 Questions or comments are welcome.

 Donations of any amount (which can also be in the form of a tribute 'In Memory Of' a loved one, or 'In Honor Of' someone as a birthday gift, etc.) can be made by using the link immediately below.
 If you donate on this page using the link directly below, it will help the group to sponsor more service dogs, naming each to honor another hero.